Western Governors University: Career placement

 The WGU Career and Professional Development Center offers student resources, individual support, and a job board.
 Its mission is to assist students and alumni who are seeking career development, career experiences, and employment opportunities.
 These services involve assisting students and alumni to get job interviews, career planning, assistance in applying to graduate and professional schools, and internship placements.
 The Career and Professional Development Center offers workshops, information sessions, virtual career fairs, and advisement on future career options.
 Staff also counsel students and alumni regarding resumes and portfolios, interviewing tactics, cover letters, job strategies, and other potential leads for finding employment in the corporate, academic and government sectors.

 Mascot

 Sage the Night Owl has been the school's official mascot since 2011.

 Tuition

-As of 2022, WGU's average tuition was $7,452 for undergraduate programs and $7,842 for graduate programs.
+As of 2025, WGU's average yearly tuition was $8,300 for undergraduate programs and $8,856 for graduate programs.
 Tuition is charged at a flat rate per six-month term, regardless of the number of courses taken or credits completed.
 In 2020, WGU awarded 14,743 scholarships valued at just under $20 million.

-Tuition for a Nursing program has been stable (including resource and program fees), declining in real terms, over the period 2008-2022.
+Tuition for a Nursing program has been stable (including resource and program fees), declining in real terms, over the period 2008–2022.